-- Kronos' average days sales outstanding ("DSO") increased from December 31, 2011 to June 30, 2012 primarily because sales in the fourth quarter of 2011 were more heavily weighted towards the beginning of the quarter while sales in the second quarter of 2012 were more heavily weighted towards the end of the quarter. - Kronos' average days sales in inventory ("DSI") decreased from December 31, 2011 to June 30, 2012 mainly due to the net effects of the higher cost of our inventories resulting primarily from higher feedstock ore costs, and lower production volumes in the second quarter of 2012 in order to manage our inventory levels. - CompX's average DSO increased slightly from December 31, 2011 to June 30, 2012.
-Generally, we expect CompX's average days sales outstanding to increase from December to June as the result of a seasonal increase in sales during the second quarter as compared to the fourth quarter. - CompX's average DSI decreased from December 31, 2011 to June 30, 2012 due to an increase in sales volume in the first six months of 2012 without a significant change in inventory value due to CompX's operational focus on continuously improving its inventory management.
+- Kronos' average days sales outstanding ("DSO") increased from December 31, 2011 to September 30, 2012 primarily because sales in the fourth quarter of 2011 were more heavily weighted towards the beginning of the quarter while sales in the third quarter of 2012 were more heavily weighted towards the end of the quarter. - Kronos' average days sales in inventory ("DSI") decreased from December 31, 2011 to September 30, 2012 mainly due to the net effects of the lower production volumes in the second and third quarters of 2012 in order to manage our inventory levels and higher inventory costs resulting primarily from higher feedstock ore costs. - CompX's average DSO increased slightly from December 31, 2011 to September 30, 2012.
+Generally, we expect our average days sales outstanding to increase from December to September as the result of a seasonal increase in sales during the third quarter as compared to the fourth quarter. - CompX's average DSI decreased from December 31, 2011 to September 30, 2012 was the result of an increase in sales volume in the first nine months of 2012 without a significant change in inventory value due to our operational focus on continuously improving our inventory management.